doniablue/Alien_Escape/README.md

 # Alien_Escape

 # How To Play
-SPACE = to start the game, X = to close the game
+SPACE = to start the game
+X = to close the game
 Space = JUMP
 Arrow right = moves right
 Arrow left = moves left